commitment to wellness

 - Brown Med-Peds is a family!
 We have frequent get-togethers, where residents’ families and significant others are always welcome!

 - FareWelcome is an annual Med-Peds event held every June to celebrate a heartfelt farewell to our graduating PGY4 residents while extending the warmest welcome to our incoming PGY1 residents.

 - Med-peds residents and faculty get together for lunch and group didactics at our weekly Med-Peds Forum.

 - Med-peds residents participate in program retreats for Med-Peds, Internal Medicine, and Pediatrics.

 - PGY1 residents receive an extra week of vacation at the end of their first year–traditionally these residents spend at least part of their week renting a beach house in southern Rhode Island!

-- Med-Peds residents have multiple supports in place for promoting mental health, including protected time for opt-out counseling sessions for PGY1 residents, resident support groups on both Pediatrics and Internal Medicine, self-care articles in our weekly Med-Peds newsletter (the SOAP Note), and frequent dedicated wellness events for residents.
+- Med-Peds residents have multiple supports in place for promoting mental health, including protected time for opt-out counseling sessions for PGY1 residents, resident support groups on both Pediatrics and Internal Medicine, self-care articles in our Med-Peds newsletter (the SOAP Note), and frequent dedicated wellness events for residents.